Cruises are once again facing disruption because of Covid-19 - KRDO

 However, the company lined up a replacement stop Friday in the Dominican Republic.

-The ship will return to Miami as planned on Sunday, the cruise line said.
+The ship returned to Miami as planned on Sunday, the cruise line said.

+Passenger Jim Storupski told CNN affiliate WPLG his experience onboard was positive, adding the company was “very accommodating.”
+His wife, Connie, praised the company for its Covid-19 safety protocols and said they “had a good time.”
+The couple said they plan to sail with the company again in two weeks.

+Other passengers reported a different experience.
+“It was horrible,” Leah Murray told WPLG of her frustration over the Covid-19 cases aboard.
+“They didn’t inform us of hardly anything.
+They let everybody go about their business.”
+She said she felt the line was “very irresponsible” with Covid-19 protocols.

 • Officials in Curacao and Aruba turned away the Royal Caribbean Odyssey of the Seas this week after 55 fully vaccinated crew members and passengers contracted Covid-19, the Miami Herald reported Wednesday.